2004seraph/SimpleUnityCI/README.md

 # Self-Hosted Unity CI

-A bare-bones self-hosted CI solution integrating GitHub and Unity.
+A simple, fast, and ugly CI solution for Unity.
+For Github repos.

 # For Server